 Xanthan gum has tons of uses, mostly as a thickening agent.
 It can often be found in many products in store, mostly salad dressing and sauces.

 Check out these stats on xanthan gum vs cornstarch!
-1oz/28g is the amount measured, link to the data source.
+The below comparisons are based on a 1 oz/ 28g amount

 Xanthan Gum: 82